 You need to get over yourself.
 I say this because this was ME.
 Personally, I don’t watch a lot of video, I hate myself on video and I don’t have any fancy equipment or editing experience with video and so I’ve been ignoring it.

-This is a mistake because the trend toward video keeps moving forward.
-Take a look at some of these statistics fromsmallbiztrends.com:
+The trend toward video marketing for small business keeps moving forward.
+Take a look at some of these statistics from smallbiztrends.com:

 According to Cisco’s Visual Networking Index (PDF), by 2019, the global consumer Internet video traffic will account for 80 percent of all consumer Internet traffic, and this doesn’t even include video exchanged through peer-to-peer (P2P).
 (Click to Tweet)